opengauss-mirror/docs/content/en/docs/SQLReference/update.md

     For details, see  [CREATE TABLE SUBPARTITION](create-table-subpartition.md).

+-   **target\_query**

+    Specified subquery for updates，which is equivalent to a view.
+For restrictions on updating a subquery, see Automatically Updatable View section in [CREATE VIEW](create-view.md).

+-   **WITH [ CASCADED | LOCAL ] CHECK OPTION**

+    For details about the clause, see [CREATE VIEW](create-view.md).

 -   **alias**

-    Specifies a substitute name for the target table.
+    Specifies a substitute name for the target table or subquery.

     Value range: a string.
 It must comply with the identifier naming convention.